 Although dogs are not permitted in the bistro, you can enjoy cocktails at Ruby’s Bar with your canine pal at your side, before feasting alfresco in the pretty courtyard garden or the cosy dog friendly bar dining rooms.

-Alternatively pop to Stein’s Café courtyard, or settle into the conservatory area or the rooftop terrace of the Seafood Restaurant.
+Alternatively pop to Stein’s Café courtyard.
 The Cornish Arms at St Merryn also provides a lovely dog friendly spot to dine over a classic British pub menu, just ten-minutes drive away.

 Rooms from £165 per night.

 There is a £30 charge for the first night, and £5 for any additional nights.
 Two dogs will be £50 for first night and £10 for additional nights.
 Three dogs are £65 for first night and £15 for each additional night

 St Petroc’s offers a memorable stay where I was able to sink into luxury, happy to join my pack in the cocktail bar, as well as the cosy dog friendly dining rooms.